 At the seminar, IPRT launched a Statement of Principles on Legislation to Ratify the OPCAT.

-Short video clips from the event will be available online shortly.
+A video from the event is available on Youtube.

 This event carried 1.5 CPD points for both solicitors and barristers (group study).
 For queries about CPD certs, please contact firstname.lastname@example.org.